Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: Implementation and Evaluation

 \section{Implementation and Evaluation}

-We have implemented our approach described in previous sections into a prototype tool, called Java StarFinder (JSF), consisting of 11569 lines of Java code.
+We have implemented our approach described in previous sections into a tool, called Java StarFinder (JSF), consisting of 11569 lines of Java code.
+The architecture of JSF was briefly described in our previous work~\cite{Pham:2018:THP:3183440.3194964}.
 In the following, we evaluate JSF in order to answer three research questions (RQ).
 All experiments are conducted on a laptop with 2.20GHz Intel Core i7 and 16 GB RAM.

-Our experiment subjects include \emph{Singly/Doubly Linked List} (SLL and DLL, for short), \emph{Stack}, \emph{Binary Search Tree}, and \emph{Red Black Tree} from SIR~\cite{sir}; \emph{AVL Tree} and \emph{AA~Tree} from Sierum/Kiasan~\cite{sireum}, the motivation example, \emph{TSAFE} project, and \emph{Gantt} project used in SUSHI~\cite{Braione:ISSTA:2017} and a data structure called \emph{Tll} which is known to be challenging~\cite{Le:CAV:2014}.
+Our experimental subjects include \emph{Singly Linked List} (SLL), \emph{Doubly Linked List} (DLL), \emph{Stack}, \emph{Binary Search Tree} (BST), and \emph{Red Black Tree} (RBT) from SIR~\cite{sir}; \emph{AVL Tree} (AVL) and \emph{AA~Tree} (AAT) from Sierum/Kiasan~\cite{sireum}, the motivation example, \emph{TSAFE} project, and \emph{Gantt} project used in SUSHI~\cite{Braione:ISSTA:2017} and a data structure called \emph{Tll} ~\cite{Le:CAV:2014}.
 Since JSF is yet to support string, array, and object oriented features such as inheritance and polymorphism, we exclude data structures and methods which rely on these features, i.e., \emph{Disjoint Set} in Sierum/Kiasan and \emph{Google Closure} in SUSHI.
 Supporting these features is left for future work.
-In total, our experiment subjects include a total of 74 methods, whose lines of code ranges from dozens to more than one thousand.
+In total, our experimental subjects include a total of 74 methods, whose lines of code range from dozens to more than one thousand.

 \paragraph{RQ1: Can JSF reduce invalid test inputs?} To answer this question, we need to check whether a generated test input is valid or not.
-In the benchmark programs which we collect, six data structures contain $repOK$ methods which are designed to check if the input is valid or not, i.e., \emph{Stack}, \emph{DLL}, \emph{Binary Search Tree}, \emph{Red Black Tree}, \emph{AVL Tree}, and \emph{AA Tree}.
+In the benchmark programs which we collect, six data structures contain $repOK$ methods which are designed to check if the input is valid or not, i.e., \emph{Stack}, \emph{DLL}, \emph{BST}, \emph{RBT}, \emph{AVL}, and \emph{AAT}.
 In addition, the motivation example in SUSHI is based on \emph{DLL} and thus we use the method $repOK$ of \emph{DLL} to validate its test inputs.
 We write the $repOK$ methods manually for the remaining test subjects.
 For \emph{SLL} and \emph{Tll}, we write their $repOK$ methods based on their standard definition.
 For \emph{TSAFE} and \emph{Gantt}, we write their $repOK$ methods after reading the source code, i.e., the $repOK$ encodes the condition required to avoid $RuntimeException$ such as $NullPointerException$.